jaredmcateer/eslint-plugin-shouldjs/lib/rules/should-var-name/should-var-name.md

 The `"extends": "@jaredmcateer/shouldjs:recommended"` property in a configuration file enables this rule.

-Disallows assigning a variable for should that isn't part of the approved list.
+Disallows assigning a variable for Should.js that isn't part of the approved list.
 This is set by the `shouldVarNames` array in settings property of the eslint config.

 ## Rule Details